LibrariesHacked/create-librarydata/src/markdown/about.md

-A set of library workers collaborated on the [public library data schemas](https://schema.librarydata.uk/).
+In 2019 a set of library workers collaborated on the [public library data schemas](https://schema.librarydata.uk/).
 These were designed to help public library services publish open data.

 Here are some resources about that project: